Frequently Asked Questions (FAQs)

 The answer to this question assumes that the foreign country is one of the ~170 countries that are signatories to the Paris Convention.
 It also assumes that the overseas company's foreign application doesn't make a priority claim that is earlier than your own.

 In general, so long as you take steps to file a patent application in the foreign country, within twelve months of the date you first filed a patent application for your invention here and claim priority from your original filing, then your foreign patent application will have an earlier priority date than the overseas company's.
-Therefore, the overseas company's application won't pose a barrier to your foreign patent application.However, the situation becomes more complicated if the oversease country in question is the USA because the USA has a first to invent patent system rather than the first to file system in place in the rest of the world.
+Therefore, the overseas company's application won't pose a barrier to your foreign patent application.However, the situation becomes more complicated if the oversease country in question is the USA because the USA used to have a first to invent patent system rather than the first to file system in place in the rest of the world.
+Consequently, the owners of older US patent applications may have prior rights due to an earlier "conception" of the idea even though they filed later.

-I'm starting a new business in Queensland.
+I'm starting a new business.
 I've decided on a name for the business but I'm not sure if it's safe to start using it.
 What sort of issues do I need to be aware of?

 Before you settle on a name it's very important to check that no one else already has rights to the name, in particular, registered trade mark rights.
 Be sure to check that the name you have in mind won't conflict with some one else's trade mark registration, or existing trade mark application, before you go to the trouble and expense of paying for signage, stationery, website development etc for your new business.
 Searches of the IP Australia trade mark database can be performed to gauge the risk of an infringement arising.
 Working out whether or not there is a risk of infringement arising can be difficult and you should seriously consider having a trade mark attorney advise you.